Aphrodite: 6 Powerful Ways to Connect With the Goddess of Love and Beauty

 Each one of them prayed that he might lead her home to be his wedded wife, so greatly were they amazed at the beauty of violet-crowned Cytherea.

-To build a relationship with Aphrodite, it’s helpful to give her regular offerings in the style she was offered to in antiquity.
+To build a relationship with Aphrodite, it’s preferable to give her regular offerings in the same manner the ancient Greeks did.

 Traditional Offerings